Effective Adapting to Life

 Each adaptation to emotion has some utility, often healthy to a point and then the utility begins to decline.
 Some have very limited value and quickly destroy while other adaptations can be used extensively before declining in effectiveness.

 Most adaptations have quietly operated beneath consciousness, unaware of their presence they work magic and never are challenged.
-While we will never eradicate unconscious mechanisms, we can bring some to light and limit their interference with our desired futures, slowly transforming our adaptive style to bless our lives.
+While we will never eradicate unconscious mechanisms, we can bring some of the operations to the light and limit their interference with desired futures, slowly transforming our adaptive style to bless our lives.

 This adaptation fails to address the core dangers of inappropriate impulses, repeated failures, and a half-awake existence.
 The adaptation does, however, soften disabling emotions of guilt and shame.